dotnet/docs-maui/docs/macios/xcsync.md

 - Storyboard
 - Xib

-The tool has 2 commands: generate and sync.
-Use generate to create an Xcode project from a .NET project and sync to bring changes in the Xcode project back to the .NET project.
+The tool has 2 commands: `generate` and `sync`.
+Use `generate` to create an Xcode project from a .NET project and `sync` to bring changes in the Xcode project back to the .NET project.

 ## Synopsis